MatthiasPeltzer/vidply/docs/GETTING_STARTED.md

 ## Mobile Optimization

-VidPly is mobile-friendly by default.
+VidPly is mobile-friendly by default with a mobile breakpoint at 768px.
 For best results:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0">